raficuperman/lab_vision/lab0_intro/questions.md

 2. What is the output of the ``cal`` command?

      "The cal utility displays a simple calendar in traditional format 		and ncal offers an alternative layout, more options and the 		date of Easter.
 The new format is a little cramped but it 		makes a year fit on a 25x80 terminal.
 If arguments are 	not specified, the current month is displayed."
-Es decir, el comando cal muestra el calendario del mes actual. al ejecutarlo se observa lo siguiente:
+Es decir, el comando cal muestra el calendario del mes actual, junto con el día presente resaltado.
+Al ejecutarlo se observa lo siguiente:
 January 2015
 Su Mo Tu We Th Fr Sa
              1  2  3